Generating frequency-bin qubits via spontaneous four-wave mixing in a photonic molecule: Frequency-bin qubits

 Let us consider the case of strong coupling between the central and outer resonators for the signal and idler fields: $g_\mu>\kappa_\mu$ ($\mu=\{i, s\}$).
 In this case, the transfer functions $M_\mu(\omega_\mu)$ take the form of two Lorentzian-like peaks:

 separated in frequency by

 provided that $\kappa_\mu<\sqrt{8}\,g_\mu$.
-Here $M_{\mu}^{\pm}(\omega_\mu)$ stands for the mode profile around the peak frequency $\omega_{0\mu}^{\pm}=\omega_{0\mu}\pm\delta_\mu/2$.
+Here $M_{\mu}^{\pm}(\omega_\mu)$ stands for the mode profile around the central frequency $\omega_{0\mu}^{\pm}=\omega_{0\mu}\pm\delta_\mu/2$, which is characterized by spectral width (FWHM) of $\kappa_\mu+\gamma_{y\mu}+\gamma_{z\mu}$ in the case of small linear losses.
 The components of the double line correspond to symmetric and antisymmetric states of the fields distributed between the central and outer resonators.
 Due to selective resonant coupling, the pump field penetrates only in the central ring, where SFWM occurs.
 However, the signal and idler photons are created in the collective modes of the corresponding branches of the photonic molecular.

 The frequency splitting of the signal and idler modes results in appearing four peaks in the JSA, if the pump field is broad enough, which correspond to possible combinations of the photon frequencies (Fig.~\ref{fig:double0}).
 These peaks form three groups: i) both photons have smaller frequencies ($\omega_{0i}^-+\omega_{0s}^-=2\omega_{--}$), ii) both photons have larger frequencies ($\omega_{0i}^++\omega_{0s}^+=2\omega_{++}$), and iii) one photon has smaller while another has larger frequency ($\omega_{0i}^++\omega_{0s}^-=\omega_{0i}^-+\omega_{0s}^+=2\omega_{+-}$).
 By making the pump field narrower, it is possible to excite only one of these groups.
 On the other hand, a broadband pump field allows one to control the relative amplitudes and phases of these groups via manipulating its spectral amplitude.
 It is the approach that is used here for frequency-bin preparation.